gemini-hlsw/lucuma-sso/README.md

 | `docker-compose stop`                                                 | stop the test database                       |
 | `docker-compose down`                                                 | destroy the database                         |

 ### Working on the Schema

-When the database is **created** the container will run all the migrations in `modules/service/src/main/resources/migration/` in alphabetic order.
+When the database is **created** the container will run all the migrations in `modules/service/src/main/resources/db/migration/` in alphabetic order.
 This means you need to do `down` and then `up` if you make a schema change.
 It's helpful to run `up` in the foreground (i.e., without `-d`) when you're messing with the schema because an error will cause the database to fail to come up (in which case you need to do `down` and then `up` again).

+The app runs these migrations on startup as well, so you don't need to do the down/up dance if you're running the app.

 ### Connecting to the Database